Priyank Pathak

 Research

 My research focuses on developing efficient training techniques for computer vision models, with a particular emphasis on understanding the adverse effect of noise and enhancing the robustness of deep learning architectures in real-world scenarios.
-As a Ph.D. student, my work investigates how various types of noise—such as low-resolution, and environmental distortions—impact the performance of deep learning models, including transformers and vision-language models (VLMs).
+As a Ph.D. student, my work investigates how various types of noise—such as low-resolution and environmental distortions—impact the performance of deep learning models, including transformers and vision-language models (VLMs).
 Previously, my Master's thesis centered on Person Re-Identification (ReID) in surveillance settings, a domain inherently affected by low-resolution and noisy visual data.

 Colors See Colors Ignore: Clothes Changing ReID with Color Disentanglement